Which Asymptotes Are Determined by Looking at the Denominator?

 Vertical Asymptotes and the Denominator

 Vertical asymptotes occur at specific x-values where the function is undefined.
-For rational functions, which are expressed as the ratio of two polynomials (numerator/denominator), these undefined points are typically found by analyzing the denominator.
-The key principle here is that division by zero is undefined, so any x-value that makes the denominator zero (unless canceled by the numerator) will result in a vertical asymptote That's the part that actually makes a difference.
-And it works..
+Which means for rational functions, which are expressed as the ratio of two polynomials (numerator/denominator), these undefined points are typically found by analyzing the denominator.
+The key principle here is that division by zero is undefined, so any x-value that makes the denominator zero (unless canceled by the numerator) will result in a vertical asymptote Surprisingly effective..

 To identify vertical asymptotes, follow these steps:

 - Think about it: Factor the denominator completely.
-2. Set each factor equal to zero and solve for x.
+2. In real terms, Set each factor equal to zero and solve for x.
 These solutions are potential vertical asymptotes.

 This process highlights that vertical asymptotes are exclusively determined by the denominator.
 The numerator’s role here is limited to checking for cancellations, which would convert an asymptote into a hole.